Biography of Jim Clark

 1958: He becomes Scottish Speed champion.

-1959: He became Scottish Speed Champion once more.
+1959: He becomes Scottish Speed Champion once again.

-1960: Clark’s first F1 race was the Dutch Grand Prix where he raced in place of John Surtees.
-He retired with a seized gearbox.
-Later in the season he finished fifth at the testing course of Spa in Belgium.
+1960: Clark’s first F1 race is the Dutch Grand Prix where he raced in place of John Surtees.
+He retires with a seized gearbox.
+Later in the season he finishes fifth at the testing course of Spa in Belgium.

-1961: He was involved in a collision at the Italian Grand Prix with Wolfgang von Trips in a Ferrari.
-Trips and several spectators were killed.
+1961: He is involved in a collision at the Italian Grand Prix with Wolfgang von Trips in a Ferrari.
+Trips and several spectators are killed.

-1962: He won his first Grand Prix, at Spa in Belgium (a race which he would win four years running and one which most commentators agreed was the toughest track in the season).
-Clark eventually lost the World Championship to Graham Hill when his car broke down whilst leading the final race.
+1962: He wins his first Grand Prix, at Spa in Belgium (a race which he would win four years running and one which most commentators agreed was the toughest track in the season).
+Clark eventually loses the World Championship to Graham Hill when his car breaks down whilst leading the final race.

-1963: He finally became World Champion winning seven out of ten races.
+1963: He finally becomes World Champion winning seven out of ten races.
 He also finished second at Indianapolis.

-1964: Jim Clarke missed out on the championship to Surtees in a Ferrari again when his car broke down on the last lap.
+1964: Jim Clarke misses out on the championship to Surtees in a Ferrari again when his car broke down on the final lap.

 1965: This was to be his best year.
-He won the World Championship and Indianapolis, which he led for 190 out of the 200 laps.
+He wins the World Championship and Indianapolis, which he led for 190 out of the 200 laps.

 1966: A poor year due to engine problems.

-1967: Slightly better season when he came third in the World Championship.
+1967: A slightly better season when he comes third in the World Championship.

-1968: Clark notched up more Grands Prix wins than the legendary Juan-Manuel Fangio after his win in the South African Grand Prix.
-His career was cut tragically short as his car ran off the road in the forest at Hochenheim during a minor Formula Two race he had been committed to run for Lotus.
-Many people hailed Clark as the greatest Racing driver of all time.
+1968: Clark notches up more Grands Prix wins than the legendary Juan-Manuel Fangio after his win in the South African Grand Prix.
+His career is cut tragically short as his car ran off the road in the forest at Hochenheim in April during a minor Formula Two race he had been committed to run for Lotus.
+Many people hailed Clark as the greatest racing driver of all time.

 Never married as he vowed never to marry whilst he was still racing.